COVID-19 guide for social workers and occupational therapists supporting adults with learning disabilities and autistic adults

 - Stay at home: guidance for households with possible coronavirus (COVID-19) infection (Public Health England)

 It is important that people are supported to maintain their relationships with family, friends and partners.

-The relaxation of social distancing measures mean that you can now meet in groups of up to six people from different households, but you must meet outdoors and remain 2 meters apart.
-Autistic people and people with learning disabilities are making use, like the rest of the population, of various video call facilities and other ways to keep in touch with friends, colleagues and loved ones, and this should be supported wherever it is what the person wants.
+Autistic people and people with learning disabilities have made use, like the rest of the population, of various video call facilities and other ways to keep in touch with friends, colleagues and loved ones, and this should continue to be supported wherever it is what the person wants.
 Learning Disability England have a range of resources for staying in touch and socialising online, including an easy read guide to using WhatsApp.
 Find the system which works best for each person you support.

-But despite everyone’s best efforts, the people you support may experience loneliness as a result of the reduction in face-to-face opportunities to socialise, connect with family, neighbours and friends, and take part in physical activity and everyday cultural and faith experiences.
-They may also experience anxiety about the virus outbreak.
+Even as restrictions ease, remember that the people you support may continue to experience loneliness as a result of the changes in their life.
+They may also experience anxiety about the virus outbreak and about beginning to mix more freely again.
 Some useful resources to support them are:

 - Coronavirus anxiety tips (NHS)

 - Explaining Coronavirus and exercises to help with anxiety for People with Learning Disabilities (Surrey and Borders Partnership Trust)

 In line with Government guidance it is important to take infection control seriously in the course of your work.
 Risk assessments should be in place for all involved in adult social care – both the workforce and those being supported – to ensure the risk of infection can be mitigated, particularly for those considered clinically extremely vulnerable.
 Guidance is available to help employers with this.